 - As unit testing tests only components of the software, it is easy to debug the software.
 If some error occurs, only the latest changes that are made need to be tested.

 - Unit testing saves time as well as cost.
 The cost of solving defects is less as compared with others.

-- In unit testing, the development process is faster because it requires fewer efforts for finding and fixings bugs as compared with another type of testing.
+- In unit testing, the development process is faster because it requires fewer efforts to find and fix bugs than another type of testing.

 - Codes can be reused in unit testing.

-Steps involved in Unit Testing are as follows
+The steps involved in Unit Testing are as follows.